ZXShady/enchantum/docs/limitations.md

 [GCC](https://gcc.gnu.org/onlinedocs/gcc-14.2.0/gcc/C_002b_002b-Dialect-Options.html#index-fconstexpr-depth): `-fconstexpr-depth=N, -fconstexpr-loop-limit=N, -fconstexpr-ops-limit=N`

-## Unscoped enums in templates may not work correctly on Сlang.
+## Unscoped enums in templates may not work correctly on Сlang or GCC 10.

 Clang is super weird with these enums